 About Zeba

-Zeba is a female Chow Chow about 4 years old.
+Zeba is a female Chow Chow over 4 years old.
 Carefully selected as a great representative of her breed, Kristin decided to make her part of their program.
 Kristin has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests